wimmers/pensieve/tutorial/Search.md

 This will focus the graph on relevant notes and their neighbors.

 If you want to see the full graph again, press `refresh`.
+(In the demo, this will reload the original graph).

 To continue, go to ["Done!"](Done!.md).